ITU-BDSA2024-GROUP26/Chirp/docs/report.md

 ![Illustration of issue activities](images/Issue_Diagram.svg)

 ## How to make _Chirp!_ work locally
-There has to be some documentation on how to come from cloning your project to a running system.
-That is, Adrian or Helge have to know precisely what to do in which order.
-Likely, it is best to describe how we clone your project, which commands we have to execute, and what we are supposed to see then

 How to Git Clone and Run the Program:

 1. Open a new terminal window at the preferred directory and run the following command: